This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Give your child's antibiotic as directed.
 Do not let your child skip a dose of the antibiotic.
 Do not let your child stop taking the antibiotic, even if he or she feels better.
 Finish the entire course of the antibiotic unless your child's healthcare provider tells you to stop.

 - Have your child wash his or her hands often to prevent the spread of infection.
+Have him or her use soap and running water.
+He or she can use hand sanitizer that contains alcohol when soap and water are not available.

 Seek care immediately if: